You’ve met someone who excites you, but then you learn that she has children. Feeling concerned about this situation is normal.

 - 2. Respect Scheduling Needs

-- 4. Let the Parent Decide When You Meet the Kids
+- 4. Let Her Decide When You Should Meet Her Kids

 - 5. Be Honest About How You Feel Around Kids